 Thankfully, technological advances and new innovations are continually helping to reduce capital costs and ongoing overheads.

-In the long term, this will make indoor vertical farming an attractive investment for any existing grower who wants to adopt a successful strategy for increasing the volume of their high-quality product.
+In the long term, we believe automation will make indoor vertical farming an attractive investment for existing growers who wants to adopt a successful strategy for increasing the volume of their high-quality product.

-500sqm to 2,000sqm - costing from around £1,500 per sqm: A warehouse style vertical farm which requires manual labour for sowing and harvesting.
+500sqm to 2,000sqm - costing from around £1,400-£2,000per sqm (depending on level of technology): A warehouse style vertical farm which requires manual labour for sowing and harvesting.
 Watering and cultivation are automated to create a ready-to-eat product.

-2,000sqm to 10,000m2 or more - costing from around £3,000 per sqm: A fully-automated vertical farm (with more stacks) which uses the latest technology to automatically seed, feed and harvest the produce.
+2,000sqm to 10,000m2 or more - costing from around £1,750-£2,250 per sqm (depending on level of technology): A fully-automated vertical farm (with more stacks) which uses the latest technology to automatically seed, feed and harvest the produce.
 Minimal man-power is required and all produce will be clean and ready to eat.

 It is in this bracket where the need to adopt automation to reduce operational costs and manage the logistics become essential.
 As a result, the Capex of automation is commensurate with the handling capacity it needs to deliver.
 You do not buy a high-cost car and only use it for 20 minutes a day, so there is always a trade-off between Capex and Opex and ROI in this level 3.